ahmedatefdev/app-ahmed-atef-portfolio/README.md

 # Ahmed Atef Portfolio 👨‍💻

-A Portfolio and personal blog of developer Ahmed Atef that contains some of his experiences, projects and blog data
+**Portfolio and personal blog** of developer Ahmed Atef that contains some of his experiences, projects and blog data

 ## Add env file